k-hench/hamlet_radiation/docs/index.md

   - `$BASE_DIR` is assumed to point to the base folder of this repository
   - `$SFTWR` is a folder that contains all the software dependencies that are used within the scripts

+The analysis is controlled using the workflow manager [`nextflow`](https://www.nextflow.io/) and uses slightly different configurations across the individual pipelines.
+The exact commands used to execute the analysis during the development of the publication are stored within the aliases set within `sh/nextflow_alias.sh`.

 Furthermore, external dependencies need to be downloaded and deployed at the expected places (s.
 README.md at the `ressources` folder).